Skip to main content

 Freeze-thaw and heavy rains can produce rutting, potholes, and washouts—especially where drainage is poor or the base mixes with clay.
 After winter or big storms, regrading with a box blade or rake, filling low spots with new gravel, and improving drainage are the main upkeep steps.
 Avoid plowing too deep (which pulls up stone), and consider adding a layer of fines or a stabilizer if you want tighter compaction and fewer loose stones.

-Need help with gravel delivery in Tennessee Ridge?
+Ready for gravel in Tennessee Ridge?